ckenaston/ckenaston.github.io/pages/teaching.md

 ## Philosophy

 In my classroom, both _what_ we are learning and _how_ we are learning matters.
 My first priority is to cultivate a democratic community where students become active participants in the learning process.
-I design fully accessible courses that prioritize improvement, engaging diverse perspectives, and teaching students to think like historians.
-My goal is that any course I teach will be part of a student’s lifelong journey of becoming a deep thinker and responsible citizen.
+My courses prioritize improvement, engaging diverse perspectives, and teaching students to think like historians.
+I have increasingly embraced a “history lab” approach to my lesson plans; while I still lecture occasionally, my class periods are increasingly filled with discussion and hands-on activities.
+Ultimately, my goal is that any course I teach will be part of a student’s lifelong journey of becoming a deep thinker and responsible citizen.

 ## Writing about Teaching